 Orientation focuses on topics such as company policies, a review of the employee handbook, and filling out necessary forms and documents.
 Typically, this all takes place in one day.
 Onboarding is the process of creating a long-term relationship between management and employee.
 It is intended to immerse a new hire in the company’s culture, let the new employee know that he or she has made the right decision to work there, promote the company mission statement and reduce the time it takes for a new employee to get up to speed.

 The largest contributor to ineffective onboarding programs is a lack of resources and time.
 Many managers and supervisors would often rather let employees learn on the job, rather than take the necessary steps to provide proper instruction.

-As a result, a large portion of onboarding programs are combined with orientation into a one-day cram session, where employees are overwhelmed by information and will probably have difficulty retaining it all at once.
-After the conclusion of the brief program, they are sent to their work stations and are expected to know everything they need to know to get their job completed up to specifications.
+As a result, a large portion of onboarding programs is combined with orientation into a one-day cram session, where employees are overwhelmed by information and will probably have difficulty retaining it all at once.
+After the conclusion of the brief program, they are sent to their workstations and are expected to know everything they need to know to get their job completed up to specifications.

 This is an unrealistic expectation, as studies have shown it can take a new employee up to six months to reach satisfactory levels of productivity.